 - Secure Fixed Interest Rates: USDA loans are very affordable thanks to low 30 year fixed interest rates, ensuring your mortgage payments will not change each month.

-- No Prepayment Penalty: Sell your home or pay off your mortgage at anytime without worrying about an early payoff penalty charge.
+- No Prepayment Penalty: Sell your home, move or pay off your mortgage at any time without worrying about an early payoff penalty charge.

 - No Education Requirements: Many first-time buyer programs require a special class or certificate before you can apply, not the USDA loan.
-Call ph: 800-691-8826 to get pre-approved and start shopping for a home all in the same day.
+Call Ph: 800-691-8826 to get pre-approved and start shopping for a home all on the same day.

 - No Home Purchase Price Limit: Many loan programs (like FHA, Conventional) have loan amount limits, not the USDA loan.
 Instead, home buyers qualify based on their debt to income ratios.
 USDA generally limits housing expenses to not exceed 30% of the applicant’s gross monthly income.

 - Lower Mortgage Insurance: With most loan program, unless you have a 20% down payment, you are likely required to pay monthly mortgage insurance or “PMI”.
-The USDA monthly mortgage insurance is nearly 50% less when compared to FHA loans.
+The USDA monthly mortgage insurance is over 50% less when compared to FHA loans.
+This is also true with regards to the one-time funding fee government loans require.
+USDA is only 1%, FHA is 1.75% and VA is 2.15%.
 Be sure to use the USDA loan payment calculator on the right side to compare.

-- Any Eligible Home Buyer Can Apply: USDA loans are not reserved exclusively for first time home buyers.
+- Any Eligible Home Buyer Can Apply: USDA loans are NOT reserved exclusively reserved for first time homeowners.
 Move up home buyers are also welcome to apply.
 Primary residence homes only.

-We encourage you to reach out to us 7 days a week by calling ph: 800-691-8826.
-For quick service, you can submit the Quick Contact form located on the right side of this page.
-Mobile users will find the Quick Contact form icon at the top of their screen.
-We serve new home buyers and current home owners nationwide in all 50 states.
+We encourage you to reach out to us 7 days a week by calling Ph: 800-691-8826.
+For quick service, you can submit the Quick Contact form located on this page (mobile users will find the contact form below) We serve new home buyers and current homeowners Nationwide 7 days a week

 *Buyers that already have an active USDA mortgage in process: Please note you will need to contact your lender, mortgage broker or bank directly for the latest loan status (USDA turn times, closing times, etc)